Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ## Row collection

 The collection of rows in a data list object is stored as a special observable collection of `DataRow` classes.
-You can get a readonly observable collection of rows as an `IList` by calling the `GetData()` method, and also get the number of rows and columns in the data list via the `RowCount` and `ColumnCount` properties respectively, as shown below.
+You can get a read-only observable collection of rows as an `IList` by calling the `GetData()` method, and also get the number of rows and columns in the data list via the `RowCount` and `ColumnCount` properties respectively, as shown below.

 ```cs
 // highlight-next-line